LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Please contact the Graduate Program Director with any questions at gpd@cs.luc.edu.

-See also :ref:`Programming_Prerequisites` to get an idea of what sort of material you should know before taking graduate courses in our department.
+See also :ref:`programming_prerequisites` to get an idea of what sort of material you should know before taking graduate courses in our department.

-.. index:: Programming Prerequisites
+.. index:: programming prerequisites

-.. _Programming_Prerequisites:
+.. _programming_prerequisites:

 Programming Prerequisites
 ---------------------------